Vyral/tiffany-fykes-recruiting/_posts/2019-10-21-what-is-the-benefit-of-hosting-events-for-your-database.md

 To put on a great client event, you first need to **plan an event that your clients would enjoy going to.** It doesn’t need to be expensive; a lot of big agents rent out zoos or movie theaters, which is fine, but those types of expensive events aren’t the only options you have.

 Our Popsicle Party this Saturday is an example of a low-key client event you can try.
-We’ll have a bounce house out in our parking lot, we’ll have a money drawing for a teacher to outfit their classroom for the back-to-school season.
+We’ll have a bounce house out in our parking lot, and we’ll have a money drawing for a teacher to outfit their classroom for the back-to-school season.

 Second, **figure out how to get the word out about your event.** Post fliers on social media, mail postcards, or send out an email to your database to make sure that the maximal number of people see the event advertisement.